SHREERAJ11/Connect-4-game/README.md

 # Connect-4-game
-A fun game called CONNECT FOUR
+A fun game of CONNECT FOUR

 # Contributors